MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 Then your sleeping should be OK!

+P.S.

+If you're unable to turn off hibernation in Control Panel, you can use "poweercfg /h off" in cmd to turn it off.

 ### Step 7: Turn off flashing lights while sleeping
 *This part is referred from the [clover s3 sleep tutorial](https://gist.github.com/raenye/d6645d7039a6136ccfb055e0f8517698):*